rationalpointofview/rpov/_posts/2016-03-09-mental-model-mathematics-central-limit-theorem.md

 lets assign value of voter vote for Obama = 1, and value of voter vote for Underwood = 0, and the probability of voter vote for Obama is p, recall:

-while we dont know the value of true mean, p, let's imaging that we conducted a lot of  opinion polls (say one million polls) and asking 1000 persons each time whether or not they would vote for Obama.
+while we dont know the value of µ, p, let's imaging that we conducted a lot of  opinion polls (say one million polls) and asking 1000 persons each time whether or not they would vote for Obama.

-By CLT, we know that the distrubtion of these average of 1000 persons polls will form a bell curve, around the true mean, p.
+By CLT, we know that the distrubtion of these average of 1000 persons polls will form a bell curve, around the µ, p.

 But obviously, we don't have the luxury of doing 1 million 1000 people polls.
 We can just do one.
 And from the one data point, we got the sapme mean.

 But we can use CLT to approximately guesstimate hwo these 1 million 1000 people polls will look like.

-The SD'( The 1000 poll group average standard deviation)
+The σ'( The 1000 poll group average standard deviation)

 We can make two assumptions:

-The SDx = SD/N^0.5 = (p*(1-p)/n)^0.5
+The σx = σ/N^0.5 = (p*(1-p)/n)^0.5

-but the problem is , we dont know the true mean P, how can we solve that?
+but the problem is , we dont know the µ P, how can we solve that?

-__We can use the sample p' value as our approximation to true mean P.__
+__We can use the sample p' value as our approximation to µ P.__

 __Heck.
-We could actually use the abitary number of 0.5 ( assume the chance is even, and hence the maximum SD)__
+We could actually use the abitary number of 0.5 ( assume the chance is even, and hence the maximum σ)__

-It is a relative Safe assumption, as long as the true mean P is within 0.3 to 0.7
+It is a relative Safe assumption, as long as the µ P is within 0.3 to 0.7

 Why ?

 Using the same 1000 people Poll assumption:

-Case: True Mean = 0.7
+Case: µ = 0.7

-SD= 0.0145
+ σ= 0.0145

-Case: True Mean = 0.5
+Case: µ = 0.5

-SD = 0.0158
+ σ = 0.0158

-Case: True Mean = 0.3
+Case: µ = 0.3

-SD= 0.0145
+ σ= 0.0145

-If the True mean is within range of 0.3-0.7, the maximum difference is only
+If the µ is within range of 0.3-0.7, the maximum difference is only

 0.0158-0.0145= 0.13 Percentage point standard deviation.